IS&T offers lynda.com’s online training free of charge to MIT students, faculty, and staff.

 To access lynda.com, you will need:

-Windows 7, Macintosh OS X or Linux.
+- Apple QuickTime 7.5 or above.
 Windows Media Player version 10 or higher.

-- An Internet connection with sufficient bandwidth of at least 100Kbps or higher.
-For some of the larger videos (10mb+) such as the Creative Inspiration titles, we recommend a downstream bandwidth of at least 1,000Kbps or higher for smoothest playback.
+- An Internet connection with bandwidth of 100Kbps or higher.
+For some of the larger videos (10mb+), we recommend a downstream bandwidth of at least 1,000Kbps or higher.

-To access lynda.com, you must connect to the MIT-specific URL: lynda.mit.edu.
-Point your bookmark to this url.
-When you connect, you will be required to authenticate, either by certificate or by entering your Kerberos ID and password.
+To access lynda.com, connect to the MIT-specific URL: lynda.mit.edu and bookmark the page.
+When you connect, you will be required to authenticate, either by certificate or your MIT Kerberos account.
 Learn more.